CELIAC DISEASE OVERVIEW

 LIFE WITH CELIAC DISEASE

-Adjusting to a gluten-free life can be challenging for some people.
-Talking to a healthcare provider or experienced dietitian can help parents and children make the adjustment.
+A gluten-free diet will require some changes for the entire family.
+Talking to a healthcare provider or experienced dietitian can help parents and children make the needed adjustments to a gluten-free lifestyle.
 In addition, support groups (on the Internet or in the community) are another good source of information and assistance.
 (See 'Where to get more information' below.)

 Parents of children who are newly diagnosed with celiac disease will need to speak to their child's teacher or day care provider about the condition, what foods are safe, and what to do in case of illness.